ilyas9461/matrix-master-bootcamp/backend/express-js/Assignment4-5-TheTimelineComments/README.md

 - The user provides their credentials (e.g., email and password) to the login endpoint.
 - The backend verifies the credentials by checking the database.
 - If the credentials are valid:
-  - The server generates a JWT token using a secret key.
+  - The server generates a JWT token using a secret key.  (process.env.JWT_SECRET).
   - The token contains a payload with minimal user information (e.g., `userId`, `role`, etc.).
   - The server sends the token back to the client along with any necessary user data.